BattleToady/MLinProdCourseHomeworks/README.md

 # MLinProdCourseHomeworks

+Project for course "Machine Learning in Production"

+# ML Design Docs

 ## 1. Overview
 A summary of the doc's purpose, problem, solution, and desired outcome, usually in 3-5 sentences.